AliceO2Group/QualityControl/doc/Advanced.md

           "localnode2"
         ],
         "remoteMachine": "qcnode",
-        "remotePort": "30132"
+        "remotePort": "30132",
+        "mergingMode": "delta"
       }
     },
 ```
-List the local processing machines in the `localMachines` array. `remoteMachine` should contain the host name which will serve as a QC server and `remotePort` should be a port number on which Mergers will wait for upcoming MOs.
-Make sure it is not used by other service.
+List the local processing machines in the `localMachines` array. `remoteMachine` should contain the host name which
+ will serve as a QC server and `remotePort` should be a port number on which Mergers will wait for upcoming MOs.
+Make
+ sure it is not used by other service.
 If different QC Tasks are run in parallel, use separate ports for each.
+One
+ also may choose the merging mode - `delta` is the default and recommended (tasks are reset after each cycle, so they
+ send only updates), but if it is not feasible, Mergers may expect `entire` objects - tasks are not reset, they
+ always send entire objects and the latest versions are combined in Mergers.

 In case of a remote task, choosing `"remote"` option for the `"location"` parameter is enough.